Employee Taking Phased Retirement

 Pensionable salary or wages

-The amount referred to in the agreement is considered to be a pensionable salary or wages paid to the employee at the frequency provided for in the agreement.
+The amount by which the salary or wages is reduced that is referred to in the agreement is considered to be a pensionable salary or wages paid to the employee at the frequency provided for in the agreement.
 Consequently, in order to calculate the QPP contribution for a pay period, you must add to the employee's salary or wages the corresponding portion of the amount referred to in the agreement.